AICC/CMI-5_Spec_Current/cmi5_runtime.md

 <a name="Object"></a>
 ##9.4 Object
 The Object in a CMI-5 defined statement represents the AU.
-An Object MUST be present as specified in this section in all statements with CMI-5 defined verbs.
+An Object MUST be present, as specified in this section, in all statements with CMI-5 defined verbs.

 <a name="objectType"></a>
 ###9.4.1 objectType